Deaglán de Bréadún

+Deaglán de Bréadún is an Irish journalist and author.
+He held a number of roles at The Irish Times, and published several books in both English and Irish.

 Education

-Deaglán de Bréadún was educated at Synge Street CBS, University College Dublin, Tulsa University in Oklahoma and, more recently, Trinity College Dublin.
+A native of Enniscorthy in County Wexford, Deaglán de Bréadún has lived most of his life in Dublin and was educated at Synge Street CBS, University College Dublin, University of Tulsa, Oklahoma, and later at Trinity College Dublin.

 Work

-An award-winning journalist who worked for many years with The Irish Times where he held a range of positions including Northern (Ireland) Editor, Foreign Affairs Correspondent, Political Correspondent and Irish Language Editor, before taking early retirement from the paper at the end of 2012.
-Currently a contributor to the Sunday Independent and broadcaster on political issues in English and Irish, he also worked in 2013-14 as Local Radio Correspondent at the Oireachtas (Republic of Ireland parliament) and in 2014-15 as Political Editor of The Irish Sun.
+De Bréadún joined The Irish Times as a journalist in 1978.
+While at the newspaper, he held a number of posts including Northern (Ireland) editor, foreign affairs correspondent, political correspondent and Irish language editor.
+He took early retirement from the newspaper at the end of 2012.
+He was later a contributor to the Sunday Independent and a broadcaster on political issues in English and Irish.
+He also worked from 2013 to 2014 as local radio correspondent at the Houses of the Oireachtas and from 2014 to 2015 as political editor of The Irish Sun.

 He won the Northern Ireland IPR/BT award for Daily News Journalist of the Year as well as an award for his journalism in Irish.
-He has had two books published in English: The Far Side of Revenge, published in two editions in 2001 and 2008, a comprehensive 450-page account of the negotiations leading to the historic Belfast/Good Friday Agreement which ended the troubles in Northern Ireland, as well as Power Play, which describes the rise of Sinn Féin as a political party in the aftermath of the Good Friday pact, along with three books in the Irish language, listed below.
-A native of County Wexford, he has lived most of his life in Dublin where he attended Synge Street Christian Brothers School, University College Dublin and Trinity College; he was also a graduate student at Tulsa University in Oklahoma.
-He was a member of the Press Council of Ireland from 2013 to 2019, nominated by the National Union of Journalists and serving the maximum period of two three-year terms.
-He is the membership secretary of the Dublin Freelance Branch of the NUJ and also serves on the advisory board of the union's magazine, The Journalist.
+He has had two books published in English: The Far Side of Revenge (2001), a comprehensive 450-page account of the negotiations leading to the Good Friday Agreement which ended the Troubles in Northern Ireland; and Power Play (2015), which describes the rise of Sinn Féin as a political party in the aftermath of the Good Friday Agreement, along with three books in the Irish language.

+He was a member of the Press Council of Ireland from 2013 to 2019, nominated by the National Union of Journalists (NUJ), and served the maximum period of two three-year terms.
+He has acted as the membership secretary of the Dublin Freelance Branch of the NUJ and also served on the advisory board of the union's magazine, The Journalist.
+He has also contributed to the Irish literary journal Comhar.

+De Bréadún, who left The Irish Times in 2012, was listed as a contributor to the newspaper on its website as of February 2026.